libor-m/ngs-course/03-file-processing.rst

 from the file.
 The whole classes can be replaced which can be for instance used to change uppercase to lowercase or vice versa.

+For extraction of repeating strings ``grep -o`` is the most efficient tool.
+In bioinformatics it can be easily used to match and retrieve microsatellites from the sequence for instance.

 .. note::

   Difference between ``sed`` and ``tr``: